-Avoid Exposure to Indoor Pollutants That Can Damage Your Lungs
+Avoid Exposure to Air Pollutants That Can Damage Your Lungs

 The air quality outside can vary from day to day and sometimes is unhealthy to breathe.
 Knowing how outdoor air pollution affects your health and useful strategies to minimize prolonged exposure can help keep you and your family well.
 Climate change and natural disasters can also directly impact lung health.